SyncProxy/syncproxy-quickstart-ionic/README.md

 Replace *connectorType* and *dbName* attributes with the targetted embedded database.
 The supported connector types are: "IndexedDB", "SQLite", "WebSQL", "IonicStorage", "localStorage".

  3. Recompile and relaunch your app

+The Sync button should have appeared on top of the application:

  You are now ready to sync !
 Any changes made to your embedded database are sent in realtime to your backend database and *vice-versa*.
 When offline, all changes made are marked temporarily, and synched when going back online, bidirectionnally.

 ## How to setup a new Ionic application